jqcorreia/tudo/README.md

 - (Really) Minimal UI lib with a couple of components and a layout manager
 - Primitive Lua sources support (no function exporting yet)
 - Texture cache (fonts, icons and generic image files)
+- Asynchronous load of item sources in order to reduce startup time (no async/await, simple thread spawn)

 ## TODO
 - [x] action tags and search for action (:run, :window, :secret, etc)